Quick summary

 We'll help you get the social benefits you're entitled to

-Not sure if you are entitled to a living allowance, housing benefit or other benefit in material need?
-Have you been refused by the authorities and suspect that you have been wrongly refused?
-We can help you navigate your rights and entitlements under the subsistence or subsistence minimum.
-We will write up an application, appeal or objection against a decision of the employment office and represent you in proceedings before the office or in court.
+Not sure if you are entitled to state social assistance or other social support?
+Have you been refused benefits by the authorities and you suspect that you have been wrongly refused?
+We can help you to find out about your rights and entitlements under the subsistence or subsistence minimum.
+We will write up an application, appeal or objection against a decision of the Labour Office and represent you in proceedings before the Office or in court.

 That's what I need